What to do around Lake Issyk-Kul in Kyrgyzstan

 Lake Issyk-Kul, the pearl of Central Asia

-Benefiting from a temperate microclimate, the shores of the lake have attracted people for millennia.
-The numerous archaeological sites scattered around the lake are a reminder of the prehistoric and ancient civilisations of the region.
+Benefiting from a temperate microclimate, the shores of the lake have attracted mankind for millennia.
+The many archaeological sites scattered around the lake are a reminder of the region’s prehistoric and ancient civilizations.

-Today, a very well-maintained asphalt road allows you to go around the lake.
-As opposed to the northern shore, which experienced the flourishing of numerous tourist infrastructures during the Soviet era, the southern shore remains quite wild and offers a lively and vibrant experience of nomadic culture.
+Today, a well-maintained asphalt road leads around the lake.
+In contrast to the north bank, which saw the emergence of numerous tourist infrastructures during the Soviet era, the south bank remains quite wild and offers a lively and vibrant nomadic cultural experience.

-Created in 1948, Issyk-Kul Lake Reserve is one of the oldest in Central Asia.
-Among the wildlife in the reserve, there are more than one hundred species of bird that can be watched quite easily from along the shores of the lake.
-Some of the lake’s wetlands are important wintering spots for migratory water birds.
-Notable water bird species include the endangered white-headed duck, but also the Eurasian coot and the red-crested pochard, which are quite common in the area.
-You will also be able to see gulls and rarer birds such as the flamingo or the whooper swan.
+Created in 1948, the Issyk-Kul Lake Reserve is one of the oldest in Central Asia.
+The reserve’s fauna includes over a hundred species of birds, which can be observed quite easily along the lake’s shores.
+Some of the lake’s wetlands are important wintering sites for migratory waterfowl.
+Notable waterbird species include the endangered white-headed duck, as well as the macroule coot and red-crested pochard, which are fairly common in the area.
+You can also spot gulls and rarer birds such as pink flamingos and whooper swans.

 Jeti-Oguz

-The splendid red sandstone cliffs of Jeti-Oguz, or The Seven Bulls, attract many visitors.
-Since it is well visited by day, we recommend that you visit early in the morning or at the end of the day when the light makes the cliffs appear to glow red.
-For a less touristic experience, we suggest that you explore the nearby valley : see Route 09 of the book EXPLORE KYRGYZSTAN.
+The splendid red sandstone cliffs of Jeti-Oguz or The Seven Bullsattract many visitors.
+Crowded during the day, we recommend a visit early in the morning or at the end of the day, when the light makes the cliffs glow.
+For more tranquillity, we recommend exploring the neighbouring valley: see track 9 in the book EXPLORE KIRGHIZISTAN.

-After about twenty kilometres, the Jeti-Oguz Valley widens into a vast summer pasture (jailoo).
-It is nicknamed the Valley of Flowers because it is covered with thousands of wild flowers in spring: tulips, poppies, crocuses, etc. The valley is also known for its mushrooms!
+After about twenty kilometers, the Jeti-Oguz valley widens into a vast summer pasture (jailoo) nicknamed the Valley of Flowers, because in spring it’s covered with thousands of wild flowers: tulips, poppies, crocuses, and so on.
+The valley is also famous for its mushrooms!

-Also known as Fairy Tale Canyon, you can do some beautiful walks in the Skazka Canyon among the red sandstone cliffs which have been carved out by erosion.
-Access to the valley is near Route 06 of the book EXPLORE KYRGYZSTAN, about 8 km from the village of Tosor.
-Entry to the site costs 50 soms per person.
-It is best to go early in the morning or late in the day to avoid the crowds and the sometimes stifling heat of the summer months.
-The light will be even more beautiful at the beginning or end of the day!
+Also known as Fairy Tale canyon, Skazka canyon offers beautiful walks between red sandstone cliffs sculpted by erosion.
+Access to the valley is about 8 km from the village of Tosor.
+Access to the site costs 50 som per person.
+It’s best to go early in the morning or late in the day to avoid the crowds and the sometimes stifling heat of the summer months.
+The lights will be all the more beautiful!

 Bokonbaevo